chesslogical/StarterPack0/2/readme.md

 I keep most of my rust apps as CLI.
 Any CLI app can be converted to a more graphical app for Windows, Mac or Linux, there are dozens of different ways and crates to do that.
-Keeping apps in CLI form is the smallest codebase,  most cross-platform and easiest to update and maintain in future.
+Keeping apps in CLI form is the smallest code base,  most cross-platform and easiest to update and maintain in future.

 Since all the graphical options depend on specific crates, it is not super helpful for learning Rust to make the same app in 10 different graphical styles.
 You are better off starting with very solid CLI apps where you just deal with the basics of Rust and not veer in to the graphical rabbit hole.
 If you make a CLI app that you really like, then you can give it different graphical interfaces.
 OR, you can take a simple CLI app and make 10 different graphical versions of it to see all the possibilities.
 Dealing with Graphics sharply veers away from dealing with the basics of learning rust tho, when starting out, stick to CLI apps.